Publicity: The UK Perspective

 Suspects in criminal investigations before they are charged

-In 2020, the Court of Appeal (in England and Wales) reaffirmed that individuals under police investigation are entitled to a reasonable expectation of privacy before they are charged.10 The Court held that there is ‘little justification for a hierarchy of offences’ to which the reasonable expectation applies.11 In ZXC v.
+In February 2022, the Supreme Court (in England and Wales) ruled against Bloomberg LP in a landmark privacy case holding that, as a legitimate starting point, individuals under police investigation are entitled to a reasonable expectation of privacy in respect of information relating to that investigation before they are charged.
+In ZXC v.
 Bloomberg, the allegations concerned fraud, bribery and corruption.
-Nevertheless, there may be occasions where that reasonable expectation of privacy is ‘significantly reduced, perhaps even to extinction, due to the public nature of the activity under consideration’, such as in the cases of rioting and electoral fraud.12
+Nevertheless, there may be occasions where that reasonable expectation of privacy is ‘significantly reduced, perhaps even to extinction, due to the public nature of the activity under consideration’, such as in the cases of rioting and electoral fraud.

-The case followed an earlier decision by the High Court in a case where Sir Cliff Richard successfully sued the BBC for its coverage of a police raid on his home as part of an investigation into historical child sexual abuse allegations.13 In that case, the Court held that ‘as a matter of general principle, a suspect has a reasonable expectation of privacy in relation to a police investigation’.14
+The Bloomberg case followed an earlier decision by the High Court in a case where Sir Cliff Richard successfully sued the BBC for its coverage of a police raid on his home as part of an investigation into historical child sexual abuse allegations.
+In that case, the Court held that ‘as a matter of general principle, a suspect has a reasonable expectation of privacy in relation to a police investigation’.

 Suspects in criminal investigations after they are charged

-In the event that charges are withdrawn before a person first appears in court, the Media Guidance advises that such information should be proactively released ‘as soon as possible’.20
+In the event that charges are withdrawn before a person first appears in court, the Media Guidance advises that such information should be proactively released ‘as soon as possible’.

 Persons named in open court proceedings

 Persons who are named in open court are not entitled to a reasonable expectation of privacy.
 That includes suspects who have not been charged, and who would therefore ordinarily be entitled to an expectation of privacy, but have already been named in open court as a result of being referred to in charges laid against others.
 However, if it is known that a person not directly involved in criminal proceedings intends to be referred to in open court before in fact they are, an application for anonymity can be made to the court.